-Building footprint data for Marin County were acquired from the Marin County parcel tax assessor's dataset representing data through 2019.
-The building footprint data were mapped and used to identify areas with high structure density and therefore, high asset value.
+Building footprint data for Marin County was acquired from the Marin County parcel tax assessor's dataset representing data through 2019.
+The building footprint data were mapped and used to identify areas with high structure density and therefore high asset value.
+Figure 8 shows the structure density map for Marin County.
 The community base map and corresponding map layers have been made available for viewing through an ESRI Story Map website.